Vietnam's cuisine is for tourists, drinks

 Fruits in Vietnam

-In Vietnam so many different exotic fruits: banana, coconut, durian, guava, breadfruit trees (Jack fruit), Sapodilla, lychee, rambutan, mangosteen, Soursop, dragon eye, longan, mango, pineapple, grapefruit, pomelo, pomegranate, prisoner's MT.
+In Vietnam so many different exotic fruits: banana, coconut, durian, guava, breadfruit trees (Jack fruit), Sapodilla, lychee, rambutan, mangosteen, Soursop, dragon eye, longan, mango, pineapple, grapefruit, pomelo, pomegranate and others.
 The prices of these fruits, by our standards, very low.
 The fruit can be bought on the market, at street stalls or in supermarkets.
 But in the market you can overpay as tourists usually called high prices, sometimes several times, so it is best to buy fruit in the shops where prices are quoted or away from the tourist areas.

 The fruit is often sold whole, peeled and deveined, usually sold in Thailand.